-Founded in August 2007, the company has been led by CEO Hans-Holger Albrecht since December 2014.
+Founded in August 2007, the company was previously led by CEO Hans-Holger Albrecht since December 2014.

 Acquisition by Access Industries and further fuding

 This majority-takeover was the result of Access’s participation in a €100m ($109m) investment round in Deezer alongside telco Orange, originally announced in January 2016.

 This was the second time that Access had invested in Deezer; it clubbed together with Idinvest to raise an initial €100m investment into the firm back in October 2012.

 In August 2018, Deezer raised a further €160m ($185m) in funding from a group of investors that included both Access Industries and Orange, in addition to the Kingdom Holding Company and Rotana.

 According to a press release, the investment valued Deezer at €1bn ($1.2bn)

 Following Deezer’s €160m funding round in 2018, the platform announced a distribution agreement with Rotana across the Middle East and North Africa – including Egypt, Saudi Arabia, Turkey and the United Arab Emirates.

 Deezer later confirmed to MBW that this distribution agreement was a completely exclusive one, meaning that Rotana’s music would not appear on any other music streaming platform in the region.

 In July 2020, Deezer announced a deal with Grupo Salinas that it said would “shake up audio streaming in Mexico” – and improve its chances of becoming the No.2 streaming company in multiple regions across LATAM.